AndrewEllis93/Print-Tuning-Guide/articles/determining_max_volumetric_flow_rate.md

 For example, if you extrude at **5mm/sec**, that comes out to **~12mm<sup>3</sup>/sec.** (5mm * 2.4)

 \* <sup>*For 2.85mm filament, use 6.37 instead of 2.4.*</sup>\
 \* <sup>*These fomulas are simplified versions of the cylinder volume equation (V=πr<sup>2</sup>h) given r and h or V, rounded to 3 significant figures.
-This is more than enough accuracy for our purposes (down to the thousandths). [:page_facing_up:Calculator](https://www.calculatorsoup.com/calculators/geometry-solids/cylinder.php)*</sup>
+This is more than enough accuracy for our purposes (down to the thousandths). [:page_facing_up: Calculator](https://www.calculatorsoup.com/calculators/geometry-solids/cylinder.php)*</sup>

 ## Method

 ---

 :bulb: This is a "quick and dirty" method that will get you a rough idea of your max flow rate.
 It's quick, easy, and "good enough" in most cases.
-There are more precise methods, like [:page_facing_up:CNC Kitchen's](https://youtu.be/lBi0-NotcP0) using [:page_facing_up:this site](https://hotend-flow-tester.netlify.app), however his requires a milligram scale.
+There are more precise methods, like [:page_facing_up: CNC Kitchen's](https://youtu.be/lBi0-NotcP0) using [:page_facing_up: this site](https://hotend-flow-tester.netlify.app), however his requires a milligram scale.

 If you use the CNC Kitchen method, you may need to temporarily increase your  `max_extrude_cross_section` in your `[extruder]` section.